 It should have just been a border-scouting mission where the most they should have had to deal with was some small-time bandits or other crooks.
 As such, they had only about twenty good men with them and their Captain, and they wore light, metal studded leather armor rather than full mail.
-Since men from the Palace were generally well-received by the villagers, they'd only taken enough supplies with them to reach the first village on their circuit, heading straight for the border area nearest their own lands.
+Men from the Palace were generally well-received by the villagers, so they'd only taken enough supplies with them to reach the first village on their circuit, starting by heading straight for the border area nearest their own lands.
 Traveling unhindered and in a straight line from the capital meant they'd reach the border region by dark if they set out shortly after dawn, which they had done, and the rest of their scouting could be done at a more leisurely pace.

 They had just set up their camp at an oasis for the night when one of the men suddenly shouted, "Captain, come quick!"
 The group's Captain went around the side of the tent, wondering what was wrong—only to stop and stare for a moment before swearing vividly for well over a minute.

 Other soldiers came to see—and all promptly bowed in shock and awe when they saw the frowning teenager with bronzed skin, crimson-amethyst eyes, and red-tipped black, spiky hair with surprisingly pale bangs.
 He dressed in a white commander's military robe, sleeveless and falling nearly to the knee, with archer's arm-guards, sturdy leather boots, and several regal decorations—a golden tiara, some armlets and bracelets, and the pendant of the Wings of Ra, denoting the Crown Prince of the land.
 It seemed he'd come with the intent to fight, as he carried a ready bow and wore both a good sword and a full quiver of arrows.

 "We're going back to the Palace immediately, Your Highness," the Captain growled, not bowing like the other soldiers—why should he when he was the boy's arms trainer?